-Step five: Ask for the business
+Step six: Ask for the business

 Include a call to action (CTA) to encourage the audience to take the next step.
 This can be as simple as directing them to your website to learn more about your product or encouraging them to sign up for a free trial or consultation.
 Make the call to action clear and actionable so your readers know what to do next.
 The best CTAs are simple, direct, risk-free, and offer real value.
 For example, "Click here to sign up for a free trial.
 No obligation.
 No credit card details required."